-- of our seas are protected by MPAs!
-Start with a discussion... what threats do we think our seabirds could face?
-How might - 1. this affect them?
+- 1. Start with a discussion... what threats do we think our seabirds could face?
+How might this affect them?
 How could we help? - 2.
-Colour in the poster, which aims to help spread the word about what we can do to save our seabirds. - As you are colouring in, why not discuss with the group the different actions highlighted 3. on the poster.
-Are there any you could do as a group/class? - Once finished, decide who you would like to share the poster with.
-Should it be displayed 4. somewhere, or given to someone for them to learn from or display? - 5.
+Colour in the poster, which aims to help spread the word about what we can do to save our seabirds. - As you are colouring in, why not discuss with the group the different actions highlighted on 3. the poster.
+Are there any you could do as a group/class? - 4.
+Once finished, decide who you would like to share the poster with.
+Should it be displayed somewhere, or given to someone for them to learn from or display? - 5.
 Who could your group/class talk to about actions to help seabirds?
 Think about audiences, e.g., friends, family, school, local community groups and businesses. - 6.
 Why not take a video or picture of your posters, or you taking action, and share it with us!